Parameter Estimation of Switched Hammerstein Systems: Introduction

 Because of importance in engineering applications, the identification and control of switched systems have been active research areas for years\citeu{Sun2005}.
 Concerning parameter identification of switched systems, a survey is given in \cite{Vidal2007}.

 The switched systems can roughly be divided into two classes: systems with an arbitrary switching mechanism and systems governed by a constrained switching law, such as the Markovian switching rule.
 In the existing literature there are many papers on Markov Jump Systems, see, e.g., \cite{Costa2005} and the references therein.
+The Markov models are also considered in \cite{cdc15,tsp} for purposes of anomaly detection.

 By using the algebraic geometry as the key tool and under the assumption that the number of subsystems, the subsystem orders, and the switching sequence are unknown, the author of \cite{Vidal2008} provides an algorithm to recursively estimate the unknown parameters of the discrete-time Switched Auto-Regressive eXogenous (SARX) model, and gives the algorithm a convergence analysis.
 However, in the convergence analysis given in \cite{Vidal2008} no unpredictable disturbance is taken into account, despite the examples given there are with noises.
 While the authors of \cite{Bako2011} tackle the SARX model with noises; they suggest an algorithm that alternates between data designation to submodels and parameter update, but do not prove its convergence.
+Recently, in transportation community, Zhang et. al \cite{cdc16,ifac17,cdc17} leverage Least Squares (LS) methods to ensure flow conservation and estimate Origin-Destination (OD) flow demand matrices, which have been demonstrated pretty effective and efficient, thus motivating our current work to consider a recursive version of LS.

 In this work, we consider parameter estimation of the Single-Input-Single-Output (SISO) switched Hammerstein system and assume that the switching law is arbitrary but can be observed online.
 We will handle two cases: